yochaigal/cairn/wip/2e/setting-seeds.md

 ## Overview

-The following procedure is designed to help create the _seed_ of a setting: the unique topography, natural features, people, and paths that an adventuring party may have to navigate as they travel throughout a region.
-We'll start by develop the people that live there, their ambitions and resources, and the factions that rule them.
+The following procedure is designed to help create the _seed_ of a setting: the unique topography, natural features, people, and paths that an adventuring party may encounter as they travel throughout a region.
+We'll start by developing the people that live there, their ambitions and resources, and the factions that affect them.
 Then we'll generate the terrain of your region, followed by its various points of interest, landmarks, roads, trails, and so on.
+As with any other rule, if you don't like a table result, roll again or tweak as desired!

 ## Example